You are here:

 The Federal Agency for Nature Conservation (BfN) has compiled current information and publications on marine protection, measures and monitoring.

-The information portal of the working group of the federal states and the federal government on the North Sea and Baltic Sea (BLANO) provides information on the implementation of the European Marine Strategy Framework Directive in Germany.
-Only in German.
+The information portal of the Federal-Länder Working Group on the North Sea and Baltic Sea (BLANO) provides information on marine protection and the implementation of the European Marine Strategy Framework Directive in Germany.

 Together with other nations, Germany has signed the United Nations Convention on the Protection of the High Seas, which strengthens the protection of biodiversity.